-Design and construction of the signal system is on the critical path to project completion.
+Design and construction of the signal system is now on the near-critical path to project completion, with completion of the OCS now on the critical path.
 Once the new signal equipment is in place, the system must be electrically connected or "cut over" to the new equipment.
-A total of twenty-one (21) cutovers are planned; these involve numerous signals and control points.
+A total of eleven (11) signal cutovers remain, each typically involves numerous signals and control points.
 A control point (CP) is a named location where tracks merge or cross.
 The JPB expects to complete all remaining signal cutovers in late 2023.
 Early completion of the signal cutovers is incentivized in the global settlement.
-Table 3 below shows the status of signal activities.
+It now appears that BBII will not complete all of the remaining cutovers in Segment 2 until December 2022, which is later than the incentive date negotiated in the global settlement.
+Table 3 shows the proposed dates for completion of the remaining signal cutovers.